Find out when you can zero rate books and other forms of printed matter.

 1.1 What this notice is about

-It explains the nature of, and the circumstances when you can zero-rate books and other forms of printed matter (the items listed in Group 3 of schedule 8 of the Value Added Tax Act 1994 reproduced in paragraph 1.2).
+Sections 1 to 8 of this notice explains the nature of, and the circumstances when, you can zero rate books and other forms of printed matter (items 1 to 5 of Group 3 of Schedule 8 to the Value Added Tax Act 1994 reproduced in paragraph 1.2).

 1.2 The law covering this notice

-The Value Added Tax Act 1994, section 30 provides for the zero-rating of goods listed in Schedule 8 of the Act.
+The Value Added Tax Act 1994, section 30 provides for the zero rating of goods listed in Schedule 8 to the Act.

 Schedule 8, Group 3 sets out books, which may be zero-rated as follows:

 Books, booklets, brochures, pamphlets and leaflets.